SQUID-based interferometric accelerometer

-Any deviation from the ideal center of mass motion trajectory resulting in the phase perturbation of the wave function $\Psi_{0\pm}(\mathbf{r},t)$, may now be estimated.
-Time-dependent perturbation theory applied to Eq.~(\ref{eq:b3p}) \cite{landau2013quantum} and translation invariance along the wire, yield the difference between the real trajectory and ideal one, which has only a transverse component.
-Estimated for the ring, the difference should be much smaller than the wavelength of the macroscopic wave function (see Appendix \ref{AppB}):
+where $\xi_0$ is the coherence length, $T_{\rm c}$ the critical temperature, and $N(0)=m^{2}v_{\rm F}/(2 \pi^{2} \hbar^{3})$ the density of state at the Fermi surface with $v_{\rm F}$ being the Fermi velocity \cite{gen66}.
+Any deviation from the ideal center of mass motion trajectory resulting in the phase perturbation of the wave function $\Psi_{0\pm}(\mathbf{r},t)$, can now be estimated.
+Time-dependent perturbation theory applied to Eq.~(\ref{eq:b3p}) \cite{landau2013quantum} and translation invariance along the wire, yield the difference between the real trajectory and the ideal one, which has only a transverse component.
+Estimated for the ring, the difference should be much smaller than the wavelength of the macroscopic wave function \cite{SuppMat}:

 For the ring geometry in the ``worst-case scenario'', the radius $R_{\rm s}$ may increase or decrease by the width $d$ of the wire: $R_{\rm s} \pm d$.
 Therefore, for a thin wire this change does not affect much the phase difference for small winding numbers in the phase accumulation for each arm; we checked that the condition $\phi_\pm/\pi = 2m^2R_{\rm s}^3I/(\hbar^2 f)\leq 1$ is fulfilled.\\